 - Testing of transformer

-What is a power transformer?
+What is an electrical transformer?

-A power transformer or electric transformer is a piece of equipment that is designed to change the magnitude of AC voltage in a circuit, without altering the frequency, and at a minimum power loss.
+A power transformer or electrical transformer is a piece of equipment that is designed to change the magnitude of AC voltage in a circuit, without altering the frequency, and at a minimum power loss.
 It is used to step down and step up voltages.
 Power is delivering from its input side to its output side by the process of electromagnetic induction.

 It is used to transmit power generated at a remote location to the consumer efficiently at the required voltage.
 Transformers are available at various sizes and ratings from those huge ones in a substation to those tiny ones in an electronic board.